Ryanhustler420/RH-Android-Version-UI/README.md

 86. Almost There and fixing some bugs.. and put to testing on Fire Lab...
 87. Final Wiring And Checkup Past Task Wrapup
 89. Bug Bug Bug, Lot Refectore For Cloud Function, Phew done... :D
+90. Got little more feature to work on... at the same time we gonna refactor much more so that we can use these code to others projects as well.